 Rent increases: Application to VCAT

-If the director’s report finds the increase excessive, the tenant may apply to VCAT for an order to this effect.
-This application to VCAT must be made within 30 days of receiving the inspector’s report (s 46 RT Act).
+Once a renter receives the director’s report, they may apply to VCAT for an order that the rent or proposed rent increase is excessive (s 46(1) RT Act).
+This VCAT application must be made within 30 days of receiving the inspector’s report (s 46(2)t).

-Rent increases: Form 2 long-term tenancy agreements
+Rent increases: Form 2 long-term rental agreements

 Unlike Form 1 agreements, Form 2 rental agreements set out the specific methods by which rent can be increased.
 Clause 15 sets out the methods: rent must be increased based on CPI, or on the state rent index, or an increase could be a fixed percentage or a fixed dollar amount.
 Rent increases under these options are still conditional on a Notice of Rent Increase, as described above.
 A 60-days written notice must be given, rent cannot be increased more than once every 12 months, and rent can only be increased if there is a method for calculating the increase listed in the rental agreement.